imoscovitz/wittgenstein/README.md

 [<Rule object: [physician-fee-freeze=n]>],
 [])
 ```

+## What's new in version 0.2.0?
+- Major speed optimizations for model training (~10x)
+- Support for non-pandas data formats such as numpy arrays and Python iterables
+- Compatibility for sklearn's GridSearchCV
+- Guardrails for ```predict_proba``` and ```recalibrate_proba``` where training set only contains instances of a single class
+- Warnings beautification
+- Readme section describing what's new in version 0.2.0

 ## Issues
 If you encounter any issues, or if you have feedback or improvement requests for how wittgenstein could be made more helpful for you, please post them to [issues](https://github.com/imoscovitz/wittgenstein/issues), and I'll respond.